vitormiracca/vitormiracca/README.md

 <h3 align="left">My Moment:</h3>

+- 🌱 Advancing on my journey as a software developer, consolidating knowledge such as Object Orientation, using C# as the main language and .NET ecosystem tools;

 - 🌱 Improving knowledge in Python and Shell Script, aimed at Data Pipeline routines;

-- 🌱 My first steps in the Java language, later Kotlin, aiming to implement a mobile application;

-- 💞️ I'm looking to collaborate in a Data Engineering or Analytics Engineering team for a while, to consolidate a little more knowledge in systems development;
+- 💞️ I'm looking to collaborate in a Analytics Engineering team or a Software Engineering team;

 - 📫 You can contact me at vitormiracca@gmail.com or on linkedin (https://www.linkedin.com/in/vitor-miracca/)